There can be anxiety around having family photos taken and my.

 6. Offer a little reward for tolerating the session.
 Notice how I didn't say bribe.
 I actually see that back fire a bit when parents say "remember that ice cream cone?"
 In a super frustrated voice.
 Instead before the shoot say "as a family we are going to go out for burgers and shakes after the session is over."
 Or whatever sounds good.
 Just make the whole experience one of bonding and fun.

 7. I will never make your child smile.
 If they smile, it will be because they are actually happy.
 I am okay with honest, pensive portraits of children.
 I also will never make your child leave your arms if they don't feel comfortable.
 I will capture them exploring and being them and then sneak in some portraits along the way.

 I promise you my sessions are fun and relaxed.
 My style is laid back.
 I have had many families tell me the kids actually said they had fun after my session and I think probably that's why they come back year after year.
 Because we actually have fun!

 I can't wait for all the sessions I have coming up in the next few months!
 I hope you are excited too.

-Anita Barcsa is a self-taught, multiple award-winning photographer who gained recognition in 2013 when her work was first exhibited at an international art exhibit in New York.
-In 2018 she was honored to win Best of San Jose Family Photographer, and was silver medalist in 2018 Bronze medalist in 2019 the Bay Area - Peninsula Family Photographer.
-She was recently featured as one of 14 Amazing Photographers in the San Francisco - Bay Area (McGuire Magazine) and featured as 11 Best Photographers in the Bay Area (PeerSpace) .
+Anita Barcsa is self-taught, multiple award-winning photographer who gained recognition in 2013 when her work was first exhibited at an international art exhibit in New York.
+In 2018-2019 she was honored to win Best of San Jose Family Photographer and was the silver medalist in 2018 Bronze medalist in 2019 the Bay Area - Peninsula Family Photographer.
+She was recently featured as one of 14 Amazing Photographers in the San Francisco - Bay Area (McGuire Magazine) and featured as 11 Best Photographers in the Bay Area (PeerSpace).